My New Years Snowmobiling Resolutions…

 #2 Pray For Snow (or More Snow)

 As any snowmobiler knows, there can never be too much snow or snow conditions too good.
 Maybe we should start a new religion based on praying for snow.
-Surely, focusing on only one ask should make it easier to answer our prayers.
+Surely, focusing on only one ask should make it easier to have our prayers answered.

 #3 Remember to Charge My Smart Phone